UK/Kenya

 Venice Biennale Opening

-British Council Pavillion, Venice Biennale
+British Council Pavilion, Venice Biennale

 GBR - Geology of Britannic Repair is a unique UK-Kenya collaboration by a multi-disciplinary curatorial team.
 It runs from 10 May to 23 November.
-Registration opening soon

 Italy flag icon